mr-mikmik/mr-mikmik.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I'm a fourth year robotics PhD student at University of Michigan.
+👨🏻‍💻 I'm a fifth year robotics PhD student at University of Michigan in the [MMINT Lab](https://mmintlab.com), where I work under the guidance of [Prof. Nima Fazeli](https://www.mmintlab.com/people/nima-fazeli/).

-🔬 My research interests are in robotic manipulation!

-I am happy to be part of the [MMINT Lab](https://mmintlab.com) advised by [Prof. Nima Fazeli](https://www.mmintlab.com/people/nima-fazeli/).
+🔬 My research focuses on tactile-based manipulation, combining learning, optimization, and controls to enable robots to interact more intelligently and effectively with their environments.

+🎓 As I approach graduation (March 2025), I'm excited to explore opportunities to apply my skills and advance robotics research.
+These days, I'm particularly interested in using tactile sensing for dexterous conctact-rich robotic manipulation.

+# Highlights

+Some recent highlights from our research: